Backpacking Kazakhstan: the ultimate travel guide

 Language and culture in Kazakhstan

-Even though it is not necessary, it will be useful to learn the Cyrillic script before you go backpacking Kazakhstan.
+Even though it is not necessary, it will be useful to learn the Cyrillic script before you go backpacking in Kazakhstan.
 It is not too difficult and will be helpful in reading street names and place names.

 Kazakhstan is a very multicultural and diverse country, mostly because of the result of the Soviet Union and the deportations of political prisoners and whole ethnicities to Kazakhstan.